 1. Paper Plate Easter Bunny Craft

 Perfect for toddlers, this little craft idea is exactly what you might need.
-All you’ll need is a
+All you’ll need is a couple of paper plates (which you might have anyway), googly eyes, pipes cleaner, some paper, and good glue.

 If you’re not sure which glue to use, this one is great for school use!
 These little bunnies will definitely do for a cute Easter decoration.